tsaohucn/react-native-comic-book/README.md

 renderContent`required` | How to render your content | function | none
 getContentLayout`required` | Layout of your content | function | none

+## Array[object]

 - chapter : `[{ pageNumber: (Int)(Reuired)(Unique), title: (String)(Option) }]`
   - pageNumber : pageNumber of this chapter
   - title : title of this chapter

-- content : It depends on your renderContent function
+- content : It depends on your renderContent function that how do you render your each item

 ## Remember custom your renderContent and getContentLayout at same time